-You can if you want (we would recommend it) use call reporting that allows you to track which calls are generated from people clicking on the “click to call” button showed above and register it as a conversion in Adwords.
+You can, if you want (and we would recommend it), use ‘call reporting’, which allows you to track which calls are generated from people clicking on the ‘click to call’ button showed above, and register it as a conversion in Adwords.

-You can also if you wish select “mobile only” if you only want your ads to be shown on mobile devices.
+If you wish, you can also select ‘mobile only’ if you want your ads to be shown on mobile devices only.

-Review extensions allow advertisers to display strong independent 3rd party reviews alongside of their adverts to gain trust and increase conversion rates.
+Review Extensions allow advertisers to display strong independent 3rd-party reviews alongside their adverts, which helps to gain trust and increase conversion rates.

-Here is an example of Opentable using review extensions effectively.
+Here’s an example of OpenTable using review extensions effectively.

-You need to make sure that the review that you are trying to use is from a reputable 3rd party such as an award or certification as opposed to a customer review.
+You need to make sure that the review you’re trying to use is from a reputable 3rd-party, such as an award or certification, as opposed to a customer review.

-You can then choose ether to quote it directly or paraphrase it, this is where a lot of people usually go wrong To help you out you can check out this detailed guide to review extensions that has several examples of what is and what is not acceptable.
+You can then choose to either quote it directly, or to paraphrase it.
+This is where a lot of people go wrong.
+To help you out, you can check out this detailed guide to review extensions which contains several examples of what is and is not acceptable.

-Once you have done this add the name of the source, for example if the review was by Gartner you would add “Gartner” as the source.
+Once you’ve done this, add the name of the source.
+For example, if the review was by Gartner, you would write “Gartner” as the source.

-Finally you will want to enter the source URL which is the web address where you can find the review.
+Finally, enter the source URL, which is the web address where the review is located.

 8) App Extensions

-App extensions allow you to display your app alongside your adverts so users can download it from IOS or Android without having to visit your website.
+App Extensions allow you to display your app alongside your adverts, allowing users to download it from the iOS or Android app store without having to visit your website.

 This Adwords ad extension can be setup in a few simple steps.